k2view-academy/K2View-Academy/articles/39_discovery_catalog/04_plugin_framework.md

 The purpose of the *Metadata Logical Reference* plugin is to identify possible foreign key references between datasets and to create *refers to* relations.
 It is useful when for example a source doesn't have predefined foreign key relations.

-The first step is to match the field names of two datasets using either the exact match or the formatting rules (remove underscore ‘_’, convert to lower-case, If field's name is ‘ID’, add dataset name to it, without ‘.’).
+The matching algorithm works, each time, on comparing 2 field names of 2 different datasets.
+Prior to matching, formatting rules are applied in order to "normalize" the field names (e.g. remove underscore ‘_’, convert to lower-case).

 For example, the following field names can be matched:

 * CUSTOMER_ID and CustomerID
 * CUSTOMER.ID and CustomerID

-If a match is found, a link between two datasets is created and given a score – per the matching rule.
+If a match is found, the plugin estimates the link direction – per the matching rule.
 The matching rules determine the link direction and the foreign key fields.
 Some examples of the matching rules are:

 <table style="width: 850px;">
 <tbody>